bharathjinka09/djangoSocialLogin/README.md

 It has Google auth login.

-Without loggin in users can't access the blog posts.
+Without logging in users can't create the blog posts.